jenca-adam/awiki/pages/tqc/page.md

          - no entanglement is needed in discrimination of unitaries
          - perfect discrimination is possible in a finite number of rounds at some energy level

-         Using these results, a new kind of EC speed limit is obtained, quantifying the speed at which two time evolutions (under some reasobable constraints) drift apart in time.
+         Using these results, a new kind of EC speed limit is obtained, quantifying the speed at which two time evolutions (under some reasonable constraints) drift apart in time.
 Furthermore, a version of the Solovay-Kitaev theorem for Gaussian unitaries is obtained, showing that any such unitary can be approximated by a reasonably short sequence of Gaussian unitaries from some base set.

-         Studying these problems in the proposed seting is well motivated and highly relevant.
-The extensions from the finite dmensional setting are rather nontrivial and technically involved, although the results and the basic ideas are similar.
+         Studying these problems in the proposed setting is well motivated and highly relevant.
+The extensions from the finite dimensional setting are rather nontrivial and technically involved, although the results and the basic ideas are similar.
 This would be a nice talk for TQC.

          [arxiv:2006.06659](https://arxiv.org/abs/2006.06659)